PjHurtig/adventure-lab/README.md

 ## Current Features

 - The website is made to be fully responsive at all sizes
+- The website is made to be accessible.
 - Navigation menu changes size and position for best tablet, phone and desktop use
 - Timeline changes direction depending on width of device
 - Email link will open device email app (if installed)